FMT: a novel therapy to tackle antimicrobial resistance

 Prof. Arjan Narbad and Dr Ngozi Elumogo

 Professor Arjan Narbad, Research Leader, Quadram Institute, following NICE guidance, developed the facility to obtain, screen and deliver healthy material suitable for FMT.
 The entire procedure is overseen and managed by Dr Ngozi Elumogo, Consultant Microbiologist and Director of Infection Prevention and Control at NNUH.
 Professor Narbad has over 25 years of experience working on the microbial ecology of the gastrointestinal tract, with particular interests in developing novel strategies for preventing the colonisation of the gut by pathogens.

 This expertise will help the collaboration go beyond FMT for C. difficile.
-Quadram Institute researchers are looking at ways of improving on the current FMT techniques.
+Quadram Institute researchers are looking at ways of improving on the current MRT techniques.

 Patients, and their microbiomes, are being monitored following the transplants to allow us to better understand how they work, and which of the hundreds of different bacterial species are the ones responsible for the benefits.
 And there is interest in using FMT against other conditions related to the microbiome, such as ulcerative colitis and diabetes.

 The unique co-location of experienced microbiological scientists with clinical gastroenterologists that the Quadram Institute offers will drive even more collaborations that will translate our ever- increasing knowledge of the microbiome into novel treatments for patients.